krau5/krau5/README.md

 * Creating and integrating modern product solutions
 * Building, improving and implementing a lightweight UI-kit
 * Improving a quality of the existing codebase
-* Covering the codebase with tests and robust documentation

 Veeboo Israel, remote.
 Software Engineer, (2020-2021)
 * Built and maintained the frontend part of project